Information for self-funded applicants

 - Erasmus Mundus prerequisites and application

-1. Information for students
+1. Information for students without a scholarship

 The Erasmus Mundus EMLex offers an excellent international study programme which is globally unique and highly attractive due to various activities.
 In the two-year programme students will spend the second semester together with all EMLex students at one university, which changes every year.
 It is possible to study at a third university of the EMLex consortium in the third semester upon request.
 In the 1st and 4th semester studies take place at the so-called home university.
 Erasmus Mundus applicants have the possibility to indicate their preferred choices for their home university; the selection committee then distributes the applicants equally among the partner universities.
 Self-paying students (i.e. students without a scholarship) are guaranteed a place at the university of their first choice and will be able to profit from our EMLex benefit package (see point 2).